 |Visitor center or information point||Information|

-When exporting a driving log in CSV format Furkot uses comma
+Furkot exports a driving log in CSV format setting character encoding to

-, as a delimiter between fields and encloses each field in double quotes
+, as a delimiter to separate fields and enclosing each field in double quotes

-" (text delimiter).
-The resulting file contains entry for every segment between stops with following fields:
+The driving log exported from Furkot contains an entry for every route segment between stops with the following fields:

 Total Driving Time,